-- Single system installation single node all work runs with the credentials of the installer. - Optionally add more nodes. - Enable multiple-user support processes run with the credentials of the submitting user, while DUCC runs as user ducc.
-This step requires root authority on one or more machines. - Enable CGroup containers.
-This step requires root authority on every DUCC machine.
+- Single system installation single node all work runs with the credentials of the installer. - Optionally add worker nodes to the cluster. - Enable CGroup containers.
+CGroups protect DUCC managed processes running on the same machine from inappropriately stealing memory or CPU resources from each other.
+CGroups are also required for DUCC to measure and report performance metrics on managed processes. - Enable multiple-user support processes run with the credentials of the submitting user, while DUCC runs as user ducc.
+This step requires root authority on one or more machines.